is22mtech14003/Physical-Design-workshop/README.md

 # Day 5
 ## What is routing
 [Routing is the process of creating physical connections based on logical conectivity](http://vlsibegin.blogspot.com/p/routing.html)
+or best possible conection between source to target it should be very less zig zag path and it should be L or Z saphe

+- Global route is done by fast route and detailed route is done by triton route.
+- Fast route is folowed by detailed route
+- intera layer routing means within the router

 ### Maze Routing:
 One simple routing algorithm is Maze Routing or Lee's routing: